Coitus interruptus: History

 Perhaps the oldest description of the use of the withdrawal method to avoid pregnancy is the story of Onan in the Torah and the Bible.
 This text is believed to have been written over 2,500 years ago.
 Societies in the ancient civilizations of Greece and Rome preferred small families and are known to have practiced a variety of birth control methods.
 There are references that have led historians to believe withdrawal was sometimes used as birth control.
 However, these societies viewed birth control as a woman's responsibility, and the only well-documented contraception methods were female-controlled devices (both possibly effective, such as pessaries, and ineffective, such as amulets).

-After the decline of the Roman Empire in the 5th century AD, contraceptive practices fell out of use in Europe; the use of contraceptive pessaries, for example, is not documented again until the 15th century.
+After the decline of the Roman Empire in the 5th century CE, contraceptive practices fell out of use in Europe; the use of contraceptive pessaries, for example, is not documented again until the 15th century.
 If withdrawal was used during the Roman Empire, knowledge of the art may have been lost during its decline.

 From the 18th century until the development of modern methods, withdrawal was one of the most popular methods of birth-control practised globally.